Bare-metal provisioning with Razor

-Razor’s policy-based bare-metal provisioning lets you inventory and manage the lifecycle of your physical machines.
-With Razor, you can automatically discover bare-metal hardware, dynamically configure operating systems and/or hypervisors, and hand nodes off to PE for workload configuration.
+Razor is a provisioning application that deploys bare-metal systems.
+Policy-based provisioning lets you use characteristics of the hardware as well as user-provided data to make provisioning decisions.
+You can automatically discover bare-metal hardware, dynamically configure operating systems and hypervisors, and hand off nodes to PE for workload configuration.

 The following steps provide a high-level view of the process for provisioning a node with Razor.

 When a new node appears, Razor discovers its characteristics by booting it with the Razor microkernel and using Facter to inventory its facts.

 The node is tagged based on its characteristics.
 Tags contain a match condition — a Boolean expression that has access to the node’s facts and determines whether the tag should be applied to the node or not.

 The node tags match a Razor policy

 Node tags are compared to tags in the policy table.
 The first policy with tags that match the node’s tags is applied to the node.

 Razor provisions the node

 The node is now installed.
 If you choose, you can hand off management of the node to Puppet Enterprise.

 The Razor server has been validated on the RHEL/CentOS 6.x and 7.x operating systems.